- 1 Known World

-Tommen Baratheon's small council hears reports that the ironborn have attacked the Shield Islands with 1,000 ships.
-In response, Ser Loras Tyrell says Highgarden can raise 10,000 men in a fortnight and 20,000 in a month.
+Tommen Baratheon's small council hears reports that the ironborn have attacked the Shield Islands with a thousand ships.
+In response, Ser Loras Tyrell says Highgarden can raise ten thousand men in a fortnight and twenty thousand in a month.

 A Dance with Dragons

-Lord Commander Jon Snow informs Stannis he might be able to gain 2,000 or 3,000 men from the northern mountain clans.
-Following the retaking of Deepwood Motte, Stannis army numbers 5,000.
+Lord Commander Jon Snow informs Stannis he might be able to gain two thousand or three thousand men from the northern mountain clans.
+Following the retaking of Deepwood Motte, Stannis army numbers five thousand.
 It dwindles as it becomes snowbound at a crofter's village in the wolfswood during their march on Winterfell, however.

-During the siege of Moat Cailin, Theon Greyjoy recalls that Robb had marched south with near 20,000 men.
+During the siege of Moat Cailin, Theon Greyjoy recalls that Robb had marched south with near twenty thousand men.
 He notices that Roose is returning north with only two in ten from Robb's host, and most of them are Boltons on foot.
-They are accompanied by a vanguard of 400 mounted Freys, while the rearguard is another 1,100 Freys.
+They are accompanied by a vanguard of four hundred mounted Freys, while the rearguard is another eleven hundred Freys.

-Prince Quentyn Martell tells Daenerys that Dorne can provide 50,000 spears and swords to her cause, but Prince Doran Martell of Sunspear tells Princess Arianne Martell that the number was exaggerated by King Daeron I Targaryen had originally made the dornish army sound bigger than it actually was, in his book about the Conquest of Dorne.
+Prince Quentyn Martell tells Daenerys that Dorne can provide fifty thousand spears and swords to her cause, while Prince Doran Martell of Sunspear tells his daughter and heir, Princess Arianne Martell, that King Daeron I Targaryen had originally made the dornish army sound bigger than it actually was, in his book about the Conquest of Dorne.
 Whether Quentyn informs Daenerys of the actual number, or of such an exaggeration, is currently unknown.